bigsoftcms/owncloudFUSE/README.md

 ## INSTALL:

- * startup owncloudFUSE as root (see examples/owncloudFUSE.conf for a supervisord startup script).
+* Startup owncloudFUSE as root (see examples/owncloudFUSE.conf for a supervisord startup script).
- * tell ownlcoud how to find the new /tmp/home folder for owncloud I do this:
+* Tell ownlcoud how to find the new /tmp/home folder for owncloud I do this:
 	In owncloud LDAP settings change Advanced/Special Attributes `User Home Folder Naming Rule` to homeDirectory my LDAP server is set to return homeDirectory as a full path to /tmp/home/<USERNAME>.
 This forces owncloud to look in /tmp/home/<username>
 	for the user's data directory in owncloud instead of owncloud/data/<username>.

- * install the updateoc script (examples/updateoc) to `/usr/local/bin` tell crontab to tell owncloud to sync local changes to owncloud every X minutes (here 5):
+* install the updateoc script and edit it (give it a list of users to sync) (examples/updateoc) to `/usr/local/bin` tell crontab to tell owncloud to sync local changes to owncloud every X minutes (here 5):
 	` */5 * * * * /usr/local/bin/updateoc`
+   NOTE: This needs to become a watchdog (https://github.com/gorakhargosh/watchdog) type script to monitor /home changes.

 ## STATUS:

 This is currently implemented in our development environment.
 We plan to bring this to production eventually.
 Development of this code base is intended to happen here in public.

 ## SECURITY:

 This has severe security issues.
 You are handing /home to owncloud to be read/writable by the webserver user, essentially trusting owncloud to keep /home safe and secure.
 You also have to run owncloudFUSE as ROOT, and trust that this code is safe.
 Currently no security audit has been performed.

 I do a little to mitigate this:
 	* while FUSE allow_other, is set, I check the context, so that only the owncloud user (www-data) can play in `/tmp/home`.
 	* I try to keep owncloudFUSE small and simple to reduce complexity/bugs.